-Happy Monday peeps it’s a cinnamon roll kinda day today! this is a recipe long time coming I’ve actually been working on it for a while and been wanting to share it for agesss! but of course when the time comes to make them and take pictures….the pictures turn out awful!
+Happy Monday peeps, it’s a cinnamon roll kinda day today!
+This is a recipe long time coming I’ve actually been working on it for a while and been wanting to share it for ages! but of course when the time comes to make them and take pictures….the pictures turn out awful! :/

 Let’s just get right into it shall we 😄

 This recipe is very much like my easy, one rise cinnamon rolls recipe.
 In fact it’s pretty much the same except that one is adapted to make a smaller batch and only one rise.
 Today’s rolls are a tribute to the famous Cinnabon cinnamon rolls which have managed to make their way into the hearts of millions all around the world.
 Did you know that it’s actually a father and son team who founded the franchise and they hired a very talented baker to create the Cinnabon roll recipe.
 She spent ages trying to come up with the best recipe and until this day, people everywhere are trying to recreate those treasures.

 I actually strayed away from those who try to ‘clone a Cinnabon’.
 See my thought is that we already have that awesome recipe and no matter what you do, you can try everything, you’re never really going to create that exact same cinnamon roll.
 I spent months trying to, I made batch after batch, played around with recipes, researched the web to get as much info as I could to re-create those gems.
 There are a few solid leads with plenty of resources that can be credited to have fabulous similarities to the original recipe.